Blake Shelton, Gwen Stefani & Her Boys Make An Adorable Family On Easter Sunday — Pics

 As for her sons, they all found their own way to stand out in the Sunday-morning crowd!
 Both Kingston and Zuma put a touch of aqua-blue in their hair to mark the festive day!
 As for Apollo, he rocked a charming light-blue suit that we can’t get enough of!
 As they left the church, Blake carried the little guy to the car.
 He looks closer than ever with Gwen’s kids these days!

-Although we don’t if Gwen and Blake will ever make it official and get married, we recently learned that a dear friend (you’ve definitely heard of) would like to sing at their wedding!
+Although we don’t if Gwen and Blake will ever make it official and get married, we recently learned that a dear friend (you’ve definitely heard of) would really like to sing at their wedding!
 “They are great friends and Kelly [Clarkson] just loves his relationship with Gwen,” an insider previously told HollywoodLife.com EXCLUSIVELY.
 “So much so that when they do decide on getting married, Kelly has mentioned on many occasions to them both that she would love to sing during their wedding.
 But she would want to do it early because she wants to party as well.”
 That pretty much goes without saying!